| Just for fun! |

 Manzanita Shawl

-This textured lace design is a great travel project and can be knit either as a square in rounds from the center out or as a
+This textured lace design is a great travel project and can be knit either as a square in rounds from the center out or as a triangle in rows from the neck down. |

 Wild West Lace Shawl